Types of HDLC Frames

 - Selective reject on N(R) (SREJ), etc.

+3. U-frame : U-frame stands for Unnumbered frames.
+These frames are also required in various functions like link setup and disconnections.
+These frames basically support control purposes and are not sequenced.
+First, two-bit of this frame of control field is 11.
+Some U-frame contains an information field depending on the type.
 These frames are also used for different miscellaneous purposes along with link management.
 U-frame is required for managing link itself.
-This frame does not include any type of acknowledgment information i.e. in turn it includes or contained in sequence number.
+This frame does not include any type of acknowledgment information i.e. in turn it includes or is contained in sequence number.
 These frames are generally reserved for system management.

 - Set Normal Response Mode (SNRM)